mjhea0/django-interactive-charts-post/README.md

-# Adding Charts to the Django Admin with Chart.js
+# Adding Charts to Django with Chart.js

-In this tutorial, we'll look at how to add interactive charts to the Django admin with [Chart.js](https://www.chartjs.org/).
+In this tutorial, we'll look at how to add interactive charts to the Django with [Chart.js](https://www.chartjs.org/).
 We'll use Django to model and prepare the data and then fetch it asynchronously from our template using AJAX.
+Finally, we'll look at how to create new Django admin views and extend existing admin templates in order to add custom charts to the Django admin.

 ## What is Chart.js?

-[Chart.js](https://www.chartjs.org/) is a free, open-source JavaScript library for data visualization.
+[Chart.js](https://www.chartjs.org/) is an open-source JavaScript library for data visualization.
 It supports eight different chart types: bar, line, area, pie, bubble, radar, polar, and scatter.
 It's flexible and highly customizable.
 It supports animations.
 Add best of all, it's easy to use.

-To get started, you just need to include Chart.js script along with a `<canvas>` node:
+To get started, you just need to include the Chart.js script along with a `<canvas>` node in an HTML file:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/chart.js@2.9.4"></script>